Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: MIP Relaxations for Non-Convex MIQCQPs

-We present three MIP formulations based on separable reformulations.
+We present three MIP relaxations based on separable reformulations.
 A separable reformulation turns a multivariate expression into a sum of univariate functions.
 To this end, we make use of the reformulation approaches \morsireform and \zellmerreform, given via

 see \eg \cite{Hager-2021}, and combine them with the sawtooth relaxation~\eqref{eq:sawtooth-relax-tight} to derive MIP relaxations for the occurring equations of the form $ \z = xy $.
-While the following MIP formulations based on \morsireform and \zellmerreform are natural extensions of the MIP approximations studied in \cite{Hager-2021} to MIP relaxations, we will also combine both reformulations to a new formulation in which the MIP relaxation requires significantly less binary variables if it is used to solve problems of the form~\eqref{eqn:generic-problem} where the matrices~$ Q_j $ are dense. \begin{definition}[Bin2] The MIP relaxation \emph{\morsireform} of $ \z = xy $, $ x, y \in [0, 1]^2 $, with a lower-bounding depth~$ L_1 \in N $ and an upper-bounding depth~$ L \in \N $, is defined as follows:
+While the following MIP relaxations on \morsireform and \zellmerreform are natural extensions of the MIP approximations studied in \cite{Hager-2021} to MIP relaxations, we will also combine both reformulations to a new formulation in which the MIP relaxation requires significantly less binary variables if it is used to solve problems of the form~\eqref{eqn:generic-problem} As a reminder, in the definitions below, the notation $\mathcal{M}$ is used to describe the McCormick envelope. \begin{remark} In \cite{Hager-2021}, Bin1: $xy=(\nicefrac{1}{2}(x+y))^2 - (\nicefrac{1}{2}(x-y))^2$ is also discussed as a possible separable reformulation.
+However, for completely dense MIQCQPs, Bin1 requires a number of binary variables that is by a factor of roughly 2 greater than that required for \morsireform and \zellmerreform.
+This is due to the fact that for each bivariate product $x_i x_j$, we need to discretize both $(\nicefrac{1}{2}(x_i+x_j))^2$ and $(\nicefrac{1}{2}(x_i-x_j))^2$ instead of only one of the two squares for \morsireform and \zellmerreform.
+Therefore, we omit Bin1 in the following. $\diamond$ \end{remark}